Factbox: Events affected due to coronavirus epidemic

 X-GAMES

-* The AFC Futsal Championship that was scheduled to be held in Turkmenistan between Feb.
-26 to March 8 has been postponed, with new dates to be announced when the situation stabilizes.

-Compiled by Shrivathsa Sridhar and Rohith Nair in Bengaluru; Editing by Peter Rutherford and Christian Schmollinger and Christian Radnedge
+Compiled by Shrivathsa Sridhar in Bengaluru; Editing by Peter Rutherford and Toby Davis